 So, if you are one of those tempted by the data science career for long-term goals, you need to first learn how to make a smooth transition to the field.
 It is especially important to consider if you have no background related to data science.

 In this blog, you are going to learn smart and easy ways to migrate to a data science role.

 If your target is to get short-term goals done, you will understand that you might be juggling with time.
-You don’t have a lot of time on your hands to learn new technical skills in Data science.
+You don't have a lot of time on your hands to learn new technical skills in Data Science.
 It is not going to be easy to fulfill high-level business goals as short-term commitment.
 You as a data scientist will have to commit to continuous learning and dedicate a good stretch of time while getting experts to guide, prepare and motivate you in the process.

-The thought of employing data scientists is often followed by the most substantial thought of placing those who have excellent aptitude to fiddle with numbers and handle enormous amounts of data.
+The thought of employing data scientists is often followed by the most substantial thought of placing those who have the excellent aptitude to fiddle with numbers and handle enormous amounts of data.
 In an organization, moreover, a data scientist professional also learns new technical skills and helps businesses make data-supported marketing and customer acquisition strategies.

 You should start cultivating the right skills, without which it is impossible to go ahead.
 A few of these essential skills include statistics, insight and analysis and even machine learning in some cases.
-Also, a creative and smart thought process, proactive approach, problem solving attitude and persuasive communication would be very useful to get started.
+Also, a creative and smart thought process, proactive approach, problem-solving attitude and persuasive communication would be very useful to get started.

 Read Also: Data Analytics VS Data Science

 There are certain factors that one needs to consider when breaking into data science:

 Even though the hiring rate is impressive, what you learn goes out of date when you get the job or after spending a year or so as a data scientist professional.
 Data science recruitment standards keep evolving, too.
 Hence, Xccelerate offers various part-time courses that are perfect for upskilling and staying relevant.